matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ### Complete app

-The greeting should now be updatable.
+Now you should be able to update the greeting message.

 1. Type the new greeting in the input box and click on the `Change greeting` button:

 ![img](../../assets/images/start-3.png)

-1. Since the `paymasterParams` were supplied, the transaction to be sent is of the `EIP712` type:
+1. Since the `paymasterParams` were supplied, the transaction will be an `EIP712` ([more on EIP712 here](https://eips.ethereum.org/EIPS/eip-712)):

 ![img](../../assets/images/start-4.png)